 This topic describes how to restore a database through logical backup files.
 You can use the mysqldump utility that comes with MySQL to restore a database through logical backup files.

-- For more information about how to back up ApsaraDB RDS for MySQL data, see Back up the data of an RDS instance.
+- For more information about how to back up ApsaraDB RDS MySQL data, see Back up the data of an RDS instance.

 The on-premises MySQL database is installed in a 64-bit Linux system.
-The version of the database is the same as that of the ApsaraDB RDS for MySQL instance.
-This topic describes how to restore data from logical backup files of an ApsaraDB RDS for MySQL 5.7 instance running the Linux 7 system.
+The version of the database is the same as that of the ApsaraDB RDS MySQL instance.
+This topic describes how to restore data from logical backup files of an ApsaraDB RDS MySQL 5.7 instance running the Linux 7 system.